Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{section:rw}, we present a comprehensive review of related works.
-Section \ref{section:np} provides a formal definition of DDCCMCKP.
-In Section \ref{section:ddals}, DDALS is introduced and a detailed explanation of its implementation is provided.
-In Section \ref{section:bd}, the benchmarks we designed are described in details.
-The experimental results and analyses are given in Section \ref{section:cs}.
+Section \ref{section:rw} presents the review of related works.
+Section \ref{section:np} provides a formal definition of CCMCKP.
+In Section \ref{section:ddals}, DDALS is introduced and a detailed explanation is provided.
+In Section \ref{section:bd}, the benchmarks are described in details.
+Experimental results and analyses are given in Section \ref{section:cs}.
 Finally, we summarize our findings and provide suggestions for future research in Section \ref{section:con}.